anonymlol/Encoding_automation_scripts/README.md

 For piping to 64-bit x264/x265, you need [avs4x26x](http://forum.doom9.org/showthread.php?t=162656).

-### Encode TV.bat (TV Anime Encode Script)
+### Encode_TV (TV Anime Encode Script)
 Encodes, muxes, names and uploads (ftp) TV encodes.

 Needs [wput](http://wput.sourceforge.net/) for uploading and [vfr.py](https://github.com/wiiaboo/vfr/releases) for trimming the audio.

-### Release Muxer
+### Release_Muxer
-A script for quickly muxing the finished episodes for release.
+Muxes finished episodes for release.

+### Create_Torrent
+Can create multiple torrent files at once.
+Comes with multiple trackers preset.

-### Create Torrent
+### Create_Patch
-A script for quickly creating torrent files.
+Creates patches quickly.
+Usage: Select both files, but right-click/send-to (or drag & drop) only the source (unpatched) file!
+Hint: You'll know you did it right if the patch file has the same name as the unpatched source.

-### Create Patch
+### Create_Filelist
-A script for quickly creating patches for your episodes.
+Creates a text file folder/file names.
+Useful for release posts.